- REVIEWING ADVENTURES

 The challenge is to discover ways of merging

-these three elements rather than attempting to depend on any one model
+these three elements rather than attempting to depend on any

 or sequence as a guide for practice.